FredKSchott/snowpack/www/_template/tutorials/svelte.md

 > 💡 Tip: Restart the Snowpack development server when you make configuration changes (changes to the `snowpack.config.js`).

-The Snowpack Development server will show the following as it recognizes your new dependency (Svelte) and turns it into ESM:
+Snowpack will recognize the new new dependency (Svelte, or "svelte/internal") and print the following output as installs your dependencies for the frontend:

 ```bash
 [snowpack] installing dependencies...